aewon2025/vol/README.md

         -  drive client email, drive private key, google folder id, google sheet id, sheet tab name

 Instead of entering the credentials manually in the Private/Team Config Section u may place 1 or both credential in a csv file.
+(Comma separated)

 ##  Example